Claim: A golfer angered by a bad shot was killed by the club he threw in frustration.

 I once read in what I believe was The Arizona Republic (or a similar Arizona newspaper) about a young but spoiled golfer, so upset with a bad drive that he violently threw his club at a nearby bench.
 The club's shaft broke and sprang back at him and the jagged end of the shaft punctured his heart and killed him instantly.

-Origins: At first blush, this story appears related to theme of the legend about an irate golfer who in a fit of pique pitched his
+Origins: At first blush, this story appears related to theme of the legend about an irate golfer who in a fit of pique pitched his golf bag into

 a water hazard, then realized his car keys were in the bag, dived into the water to retrieve it, became entangled in the weeds, and drowned — an angry golfer vents his dissatisfaction with his game on an inanimate object, with fatal results.
 Surprisingly, however, this particular story is true: the life of a teenage boy was indeed ended by the very club he used on a bench as a way of venting his displeasure over a bad shot.

-Brenno’s is not the only accidental death by golf club.
-In 2005, 15-year-old Rafael Naranjo of Gardner, Massachusetts, expired after playfully swinging a
+Brenno's is not the only accidental death by golf club.
+In 2005, 15-year-old Rafael Naranjo of Gardner, Massachusetts, expired after playfully swinging a 5-iron he'd found in the street at a fire hydrant.
+His act caused part of the shaft, along with the head of the club, to break off and lodge in his neck.

 In 1951, Edward Harrison was playing a round at Inglewood in Kenmore, Washington, when the shaft of his driver broke and pierced his groin.
-He staggered
+He staggered 100 yards before collapsing and bleeding to death.

 In 2005, 12-year-old Chandler Hugh Jackson of Frisco, Texas, died in Cunningham, Kentucky, after apparently falling onto a broken golf club at Dogwood Hill club.
 A piece of the club's shaft went through the boy's chest and pierced his aorta.